grafana/terraform-provider-grafana/docs/resources/contact_point.md

 Optional:

+- `api_version` (String) The API version to use when contacting the Kafka REST Server.
+Supported: v2 (default) and v3.
+Defaults to `v2`.
+- `cluster_id` (String) The Id of cluster to use when contacting the Kafka REST Server.
+Required api_version to be 'v3'
+- `description` (String) The templated description of the Kafka message.
+- `details` (String) The templated details to include with the message.
 - `disable_resolve_message` (Boolean) Whether to disable sending resolve messages.
 Defaults to `false`.
+- `password` (String, Sensitive) The password to use when making a call to the Kafka REST Proxy
 - `settings` (Map of String, Sensitive) Additional custom properties to attach to the notifier.
 Defaults to `map[]`.
+- `username` (String) The user name to use when making a call to the Kafka REST Proxy

 Read-Only: